VanWeapon/ChapterMaster/test_framework/HowToUse.md

 ### Premade Step Sequences
 - `framework.StartGameAs("ChapterName")` - Opens game, clicks New Game, selects ChapterName, Skips through Creation screen, dismisses intro sprawl
 - `framework.SaveToSlot("1")` - Opens the ingame menu and saves the game to the slot specified.
 Only works for slots 1 - 3
+- `framework.DumpGameStats()` - triggers an ingame cheatcode to export some game values to a file called `gamestats.ini` which can be read from to check that ingame values are matching expectations.
+- `framework.CopyGameStats()` - copies the `gamestats.ini` file into the test results folder, which can be handy if you want to manually inspect values after running a test

 ### Wait and Timing
 - `framework.Wait(milliseconds)` - Pause execution for specified time in ms